 For over 100 years, the name Mata Hari has been synonymous with glamour and mystery.
 Her life ended when she was 41 years old, but those years were crowded with adventure, tragedy, and intrigue.

 The woman who would one day become famous all over the world was born into ordinary circumstances in August 1876, in Holland.
-She was named Margaretha Geertruida Zelle and her parents were relatively prosperous.
+She was named Margaretha Geertruida Zelle to parents in relatively prosperous circumstances.

 When she was old enough, she attended a prestigious teacher’s college in Leiden.
 At age 16, she had an affair with the principal of the school, but little is known about that relationship.
 It didn’t appear to have a profound impact on Gretha, apart from giving her some insight into men.